Roy Moore’s sexual assault allegations cloud Alabama special Senate election

 “I damn sure believe that I have done my part to ensure that men who hurt little girls should go to jail and not the United States Senate,” Jones said.

 Jones has been endorsed by prominent Democrats, including former Vice President Joe Biden and Rep. John Lewis, D-Ga.
-In addition, Sen. Cory Booker, D-N.J., is slated to campaign for Jones this weekend in Alabama, as is former Massachusetts Democratic governor Deval Patrick.
+In addition, Sen. Cory Booker, D-N.J., is slated to campaign for Jones this weekend in Alabama, as is former Massachusetts Gov. Deval Patrick.

 His Twitter feed is riddled with photos of his campaign, from meeting with college students about student loan debt to events with community leaders.